Willie Watson (musician): Solo career

 Watson's transition to solo appearances began slowly with an invitation from siblings Sean and Sara Watkins to join them on a Cayamo cruise—a "singer-songwriter, folk, rootsy festival on a ship around the Bahamas."
 Sean "took the liberty" of putting Watson on the performance schedule.
 He subsequently would "go pretty often and ... sing a few songs" at "this little revue called the Watkins Family Hour at Largo" where the Watkins would encourage him to try appearing solo.

 In 2012–2013 Watson began appearing in venues in and around Venice Beach, California, making appearances with the John C. Reilly band and John Prine, and opening for acts such as Punch Brothers, Sarah Jarosz, and Dawes.
 Initially he was performing original music, then realized he got more out of performing the old songs—and his audience seemed to enjoy them more.
 As he explains:

 In 2014, he performed at SXSW in Austin, Stagecoach Music Festival in Indio, California, Newport Folk Festival in Rhode Island, Pickathon Music Festival in Oregon, Fayetteville Roots Festival in Arkansas, and Steelfest in Missouri.
 A tour of the United Kingdom and Ireland takes him to Bristol, Glasgow, Manchester, Sheffield, London, and Dublin.

 He appears at the Americana Music Festival in Nashville during September.
 Of his transition to a solo career, Watson says:

 In 2018, Willie made his film debut as "The Kid" in the Coen brothers film The Ballad of Buster Scruggs.
 He also performed "When A Cowboy Trades His Spurs For Wings" on the film's soundtrack with Tim Blake Nelson – a performance that resulted in an Academy Award nomination for Best Original Song.

+In 2020 Watson appeared as a guest vocalist on the song "Fly Around" by the bluegrass band Water Tower.
+The song is the second track on their debut album by the same name.
+On July 7, 2024, Watson performed with other musical acts, e.g., Joe Walsh, Ben Harper, Stephen Stills, etc. at the 84th birthday celebration for Ringo Starr in Beverly Hills, California.